vpon-data/data-sdk/docs/iOS.md

 {% endtabs %}

 ### Debug Mode
-Debug Mode allows you to interactively test your App events, including [Auto](AutoEvents.md) and [Customized](#set-up-customized-events), with messages displayed in the developer console.
+Debug Mode allows you to interactively test your App events, including [Auto]({% link docs/AutoEvents.md %}) and [Customized](#set-up-customized-events), with messages displayed in the developer console.

 We suggest enabling Debug Mode and providing Debug Mode log to Vpon Contact before submitting your App in Marketplaces to guarantee the integration setting.
-See [Debug Mode](DebugMode.md) and [Integration Process](IntegrationProcess.md) for more details.
+See [Debug Mode]({% link docs/DebugMode.md %}) and [Integration Process]({% link docs/IntegrationProcess.md %})for more details.

 If all goes well, turn Debug Mode off and publish your App to the Marketplace.